 —These stones form when urine is acidic.
 They may also occur in people with

-or having chemotherapy.
+or those having chemotherapy.

-—Due to a rare genetic disorder that causes the kidneys to accumulate excess amounts of cystine, one of the amino acids that make up proteins.
+—The result of a rare genetic disorder that causes the kidneys to accumulate excess amounts of cystine, one of the amino acids that make up proteins.